kwilczek/linux-router/README.md

 * For this, it would be nice to have a working DDNS client.
 * You may want to set up a secure backup solution.
 * Do you have an old external drive?
-It would be great for a NAS and storing those secure backups (remmber that RAID is not a backup and to have a backup of your backup).
+It would be great for a NAS and storing those secure backups (please remember that RAID is not a backup and to have a backup of your backup).